teson2000/REST-x/upload.md

     PUT /customers/53/logo_file?PART=cancel

+In order to support stateless and indempotency, the following applies:
 - The same partial content could be uploaded multiple times
 - File-name is only valid for the first part (and then ignored).
 - Partial content could be uploaded unordered
 - Until completion (PART=X/X), content response code is 202.
 On complete, 201
+- We may send file-size and md5 for integrity check?